How to Open Bank Account in Hong Kong

 Hang Seng Hong Kong

-Hang Seng is a subsidiary of the HSBC group and has similar services and products with HSBC.
-They have a Green Banking account, a product specifically for students.
-The account does not charge monthly fees.
-You get a free credit card which you can use for up to three years after you graduate.
-With the account, you also get protection from bounced cheques for up to HKD 3,500 while you also get free foreign withdrawals for an amount up to US$1,000 daily.
+Hang Seng, a subsidiary of the HSBC group, is another bank that is popular with foreigners.
+Moreover, it offers a Green Banking account specifically for students.
+The account has no monthly fees, a free credit card that can be used for up to three years after graduation, protection from bounced cheques for up to HKD 3,500, and free foreign withdrawals for up to US$1,000 daily.

 Citibank Hong Kong